How to Fix Error 0x8007232B in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 slmgr.vbs /ato)

-7 Where to download the official Windows image?
+7. Where can I download the official Windows image?

 If you want to make sure you're installing the right version of the system, download it directly from the Microsoft website: